Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Additional remarks, limitations, and future directions

 \subsection{A baseline for testing more complex surrogate modeling methods}

-The implementation of the proposed surrogate modeling method is straightforward, requiring only (i) a dimensionality reduction algorithm, such as PCA or kernel-PCA, and (ii) a method to model a low-dimensional conditional distribution, such as Gaussian process regression or kernel density estimation.
+The implementation of the proposed surrogate modeling method is straightforward, requiring only (i) a dimensionality reduction algorithm, such as PCA or kernel-PCA, and (ii) a method to model a low-dimensional conditional distribution, such as GP regression or KDE.
 Beyond the parameters involved in (i) and (ii), the proposed method does not require any additional parameter tuning.
 Consequently, the proposed method can serve as a baseline for testing more sophisticated surrogate modeling approaches for high-dimensional problems.